-- 8.3 The category 1 and 2 referrals should come from Criminal Justice Agencies (usually Police, Probation Service, Prison or Youth Justice). - 8.4 Category 3 referrals can come from any service, whereby the referrer has very good reason to consider that a person presents a serious risk of violent or sexual harm to another individual, group of individuals or members of the public generally, as per the above definition.
-It is advised that contact is made with the MAPP Unit to discuss the suitability of a referral in the first instance.
+8.4 Category 1 subjects include children who are made subject to Notification Requirements following a conviction or caution for a sexual offence.
+Category 1 and 2 referrals will be identified by Criminal Justice Agencies (usually Police, Probation Service, Prison or Youth Justice).

+8.5 Category 3 referrals can come from any service, whereby the referrer has very good reason to consider that a person presents a serious risk of violent or sexual harm to another individual, group of individuals or members of the public generally, as per the above definition AND that the risk needs to be managed via MAPPA.

+8.6 It is advised that contact is made with the MAPP Unit to discuss the suitability of a referral in the first instance.
 (NB: In the event that management under MAPPA is not deemed appropriate, individual agency/other risk management processes may still apply).

-8.5 Referrals should be made on the MAPPA A referral form which can be obtained by contacting the MAPP Unit on 01481 224337.
+8.7 Referrals should be made on the MAPPA referral form which can be obtained by contacting the MAPP Unit on 01481 229256.